ska-telescope/ska-sdp-data-product-dashboard/README.md

-# SKA SDP Data Product Dashboard
+# SKAO SDP Data Product Dashboard

 ## Description

-This repository contains a SKA modular federated component that is used to list SDP data products (files) and make them available to download.
+This repository contains a SKAO modular federated component that is used to list SDP data products (files) and make them available to download.

 ## Getting Started